SuperBox64/ANIE/README.md

 # ANIE
  Artificial Neural Intelligence Engine

-- Uses ChatGPT API for main calls
+- Uses ChatGPT gpt API or compatible for main calls (including DeepSeek), may be integrated with LM Studio as long as it supports OpenAI Compatible chat gpt Rest API.
 - BERT via CoreML / Apple Natural Language Model for Caching
 - Takes advantage of Apple Neural Engine
 - Does not cache computer programming calls